 Gideon P. Snyder

-The son of two funeral directors, Gideon P. Snyder grew up in the Lexington Avenue Snyder Funeral Home and will be the 5th member of the fourth-generation to enter the family business.
-He was graduated from: Lexington High School (class of 2009), Malone University (B.S. in Business Administration), and is currently attending the Cincinnati College of Mortuary Science.
-He plans to return to Snyder Funeral Home in Richland and Crawford Counties and serve his apprenticeship under his father, J. Todd Snyder.
+The son of two funeral directors, Gideon P. Snyder grew up in the Lexington Avenue Snyder Funeral Home and is the 5th member of the fourth-generation to enter the family business.
+He was graduated from: Lexington High School (class of 2009), Malone University (B.S. in Business Administration, Class of 2013), and the Cincinnati College of Mortuary Science (Class of 2014).
+He served his apprenticeship under his father, J. Todd Snyder.

-Gideon is a member of Berean Baptist Church in Mansfield and is active with their men’s softball league.
-He enjoys playing and watching all types of sports, especially Ohio State Football and Cleveland Indians Baseball!
-His wife Janet is a Registered Nurse and they currently live in Cincinnati.
+Gideon and his wife Janet attend Heartland Church in Lexington.
+He is active with their men’s softball league and enjoys playing and watching all types of sports, especially Ohio State Football, Cleveland Indians Baseball and Columbus Crew SC Soccer!
+He also enjoys playing different types of board games with friends and family.
+His wife Janet is a Registered Nurse and they live in Bellville.

 Hannah E. Snyder

 The daughter of two funeral directors, Hannah E. Snyder grew up in the Lexington Avenue Snyder Funeral Home and is the 4th member of the fourth-generation to enter the family business.
-She was graduated with honors from: Lexington High School (Class of 2007), Ashland University (B.S. in Business Management), and the Cincinnati College of Mortuary Science.
+She was graduated with honors from: Lexington High School (Class of 2007), Ashland University (B.S. in Business Management, Class of 2011), and the Cincinnati College of Mortuary Science (Class of 2012).
 Hannah holds licenses in the state of Ohio as Funeral Director, Embalmer, and Insurance Agent and is conversationally fluent in Spanish.
 She served her apprenticeship under her father, J. Todd Snyder, and continues to work in the Mansfield, Lexington, Bellville/Butler, and Galion Snyder locations.